-Let me preface this article with a caveate: what I am writing here applies not only to mothers on Mother’s day, it is applicable to father’s on Father’s day and to both parents for all significant events, holidays, birthdays etc.
+Let me preface this article with a caveat: what I am writing here applies not only to mothers on Mother’s day, it is applicable to fathers on Father’s day and to both parents for all significant events, holidays, birthdays, etc.

 Special occasions are one of the many times we should put our children and the example we set for them above all other emotions.
 I won’t lie, sometimes this is difficult however rising above my selfishness is an example I want to set for my children.
-One of the things I have done throughout my marriage, separation and divorce is make sure my children had money to spend on their dad, his parents and their cousins for special occasions if the kids wanted to do so.
+One of the things I have done throughout my marriage, separation, and divorce is making sure my children had money to spend on their dad, his parents, and their cousins for special occasions if the kids wanted to do so.

-You know what?
 My kids are awesome!!!
-Valentine’s day I came home to a dark house, a path lit with candles, romantic music playing, I followed the path through my home (it was lined with cute paper hearts they had cut out), to my bedroom where my youngest son was sitting surrounded by tea light candles (with a rose in his hand), he spread his arms and said “mom, I will be your valentine”.
+Valentine’s day I came home to a dark house, a path lit with candles, romantic music playing, I followed the path through my home (it was lined with cute paper hearts they had cut out), to my bedroom where my youngest son was sitting surrounded by tea light candles (with a rose in his hand), he spread his arms and said: “mom, I will be your valentine”.
 I cried!
 My kids are amazing.
-He was my valentines date.
-We went to the movies and, had McDonalds and that was the best Valentine’s day I have had in my life.
+He was my Valentine’s date.
+We went to the movies and, had McDonald’s and that was the best Valentine’s day I have had in my life.

 The point is a little thoughtfulness goes a long way.
 Help your children express their love for your ex.
 My divorce is a high conflict divorce, things between us are not amicable but that doesn’t change how I want my children to treat their dad.
 Always make sure your children have the freedom and means to express their love and appreciation to your ex no matter how difficult the relationship between the adults may be.